Brooke Jenkins: Chesa Boudin recall campaign

+District Attorney

+Interim role

-Mayor London Breed announced on July 7, 2022 the appointment of Jenkins to serve in the interim until an election is held on November 8, 2022 to elect a District Attorney to serve the rest of Boudin's term through 2023.
-She was sworn into office on July 8.
-Her first act within the office was to hold a meeting with senior staff.
+Mayor London Breed announced on July 7, 2022, the appointment of Jenkins to serve in the interim until an election was to be held on November 8, 2022, to elect a District Attorney to serve the rest of Boudin's term through 2023.
+She was sworn into office on July 8, 2022.
+Her first act within the office was to hold a meeting with senior staff, where she was accompanied by Andrea Bruss, the deputy chief of staff of the Mayor's Office.
 A week later, she fired 15 attorneys, as well as top Boudin advisors like his chief of staff, director of communications and policy advisor, and director of data, research and analytics.

 Between her appointment and August 2022, Jenkins instituted policies such as allowing her attorneys to seek gang enhancements, allowing the conditional prosecution of minors as adults, and making drug dealers ineligible for community courts.
+Under her term, convictions rose 5% from 2022 to 2023.
+She supported Proposition E in 2022, which aimed to expand the use of police surveillance through the use of live cameras.
+It was first implemented in the Mission District.
+Proposition E was criticized by organizations such as the ACLU, the Electronic Frontier Foundation, the San Francisco Public Defender's Office, among others citing privacy concerns and the potential for the suppression of dissent.
+Despite her campaign pledge to prosecute minors as adults only in the most egregious cases that would shock the conscience of the community, she announced in 2025 a new policy to charge minors as adults in a broader context, a break from decades of state and federal court precedent.

+Special election

 Jenkins ran in the November 2022 special election to serve the remainder of Boudin's term through 2023.
-She won with 53.9% of the vote.
+She won with 53.7% of the vote.

-On October 13, 2022, retired Superior Court Judge Martha Goldin filed a State Bar complaint against Jenkins, outlining multiple misconduct allegations.
+On October 13, 2022, retired Superior Court Judge, Martha Goldin filed a State Bar complaint against Jenkins, outlining multiple misconduct allegations.
 Jenkins was paid a six-figure consulting fee by the nonprofit Neighbors for a Better San Francisco, which shares a name and an office with the Chesa Boudin recall campaign.
-Jenkins had not previously disclosed these payments.
-In October 2022, a complaint was filed with San Francisco's Ethics Commission and the California Fair Political Practices Commission accusing Jenkins of failing to register as a campaign consultant.
+Jenkins had not previously disclosed these payments was registered as a volunteer.
+In October 2022, an anonymous complaint was filed with San Francisco's Ethics Commission and the California Fair Political Practices Commission accusing Jenkins of failing to register as a campaign consultant.
 The complaint alleged that the $153,000 salary Jenkins received from the nonprofit was intended for partisan purposes.

+2024 election to District Attorney

+Jenkins ran again for district attorney in the 2024 election and won election to a full term in office.